mattrossman/energize-andover-blog/content/appendix/how-to.md

 # Introduction
 This guide explains how I went about hosting this blog.

-At the time of this posting, I am running 64-bit Ubuntu 16.04 LTS on an HP EliteBok 8460p.
+At the time of this posting, I am running 64-bit Ubuntu 16.04 LTS on an HP EliteBook 8460p.

 # Hugo